 Something I always say to customers when they ask if something can be done, "if you've seen it somewhere else on the web, then it can be done, and I will figure it out".

-Today I live in Redlands.
+From 2015 - 2017 I lived in Redlands.
 Its a great little college town.
 Art festivals, music, theater, there is always something going on.
 Its a bit far from the ocean, but the mountains are right there.
 At the time I am writing this its 80 degrees but I can see snow on the mountains.
 And, that snow is only a short drive away....It's nice.